mchinyakov/MMNumberKeyboard/README.md

 textField.inputView = keyboard;
 ```

-You can adopt the `MMNumberKeyboardDelegate` protocol to handle the return key or whether text should be inserted or not.
+You can adopt the `MMPhoneNumberKeyboardDelegate` protocol to handle the return key or whether text should be inserted or not.

 ## Development